William BRIDLE

 CHILDREN BORN to William & Martha BRIDLE (nee MILES).

 1...
 1824 Elizabeth BRIDLE was born on the 22nd August, 1824, Macquarie Fields, Sydney.
 NSW. - (REf NSW BDM No.V1824 6862 1B).
-She died at the age of about 6 yrs on the 11th June, 1830, in Macquarie Fields.
+She died on the 11th June, 1830, in Macquarie Fields.
 Sydney.
 NSW. - (Ref NSW BDM No.V1830 367 14).
 Elizabeth's Burial took place in St. Peter's Church of England, Campbelltown.
-NSW.
+NSW. - At the age of about 6 yrs.

-2...
-1827 - William (2nd) BRIDLE, was born 18 January 1827, Macquarie Fields NSW.- (Ref NSW BDM No.V1827 248 11>.
+William (2nd) BRIDLE, was born 18 January 1827, Macquarie Fields NSW.- (Ref NSW BDM No.V1827 248 11).
 William married Miss Elizabeth Wilkinson.
-He died on the 8th May, 1922, Tumut NSW. - (Ref NSW BDM No.8825/1922).
+He died in 8th May, 1922 in TUMUT.- (Ref NSW BDM No.8825/1922).

 3...
 1829 - John Edward BRIDLE was born on the 17th July, 1829, in Lower Minto, via Macquarie Fields.
 Sydney.
-NSW.
+NSW. - He died in 1908 in TUMUT. - (Ref- NSW BDM 15659/1908).
 (Ref NSW BDM No.V1829 9373 1C).
 In 1855 he married Miss Susan Goddard, in Tumut.
 NSW .John died on the 22nd December, 1908,at Bowlers Flat, East Blowering, via Tumut.
 NSW.
 (Ref NSW BDM No.15659/1908).

 4...
 1831 - SARAH BRIDLE was born on the 21st November, 1831, in Macquarie Fields.
 NSW. - (Ref NSW BDM No. V1831 546 16).Sarah at the age of about 21 years married Mr Oltman Lampe of Talbingo, NSW.
 Sarah died on the 11th June, 1912,in Tumut NSW.